Dunbarin-O/Esp-Sumo/README.md

 # Esp-Sumo
 ## Design Story

-I started this project because I wanted to build a mini-sumo robot.
-I quickly found myself relying on a mess of separate motor drivers, sensors, regulators, and breakout boards, so I decided to design a single, integrated PCB built specifically around the robot's hardware requirements.
+Building a custom mini-sumo robot sounded straightforward until i tried try wiring one together.
+Early in the process, I realized that relying on a disconnected stack of off-the-shelf motor drivers, sensor breakout boards, and external voltage regulators created a fragile spiderweb of jumper wires that easily disconnected during testing also pretty ugly, very ugly.
+To build something that stayed together, I decided to design a single, custom printed circuit board (PCB) to integrate every subsystem onto one reliable platform.

-One of my first major challenges was the power architecture.
-I initially planned to use two buck converters in series to drop the 7.4 V battery supply to 5 V, and then down to 3.3 V. As I developed the PCB layout, I realized the second converter added significant component count, trace routing complexity, cost, and board space for a relatively small efficiency benefit.
-I revised the design to use a single 5 V buck converter followed by a 3.3 V LDO linear regulator.
+My first major challenge was in designing the power architecture.
+I initially planned to use two high-efficiency switching buck converters in series—one to drop the 7.4V battery down to 5V, and a second to drop it further to 3.3V.
+While it looked ideal in block diagrams, routing the PCB layout showed that the second converter added significant cost, component count, and board space for a negligible boost in efficiency.
+I pivoted to a hybrid design: a single switching converter for high-draw 5V motor and servo demands, paired with a lightweight linear regulator for sensitive 3.3V logic.
+This trade-off taught me balancing performance, cost, and simplicity

-After completing the V1 layout, I had the board reviewed by another hardware designer.
-That review exposed critical real-world edge cases I had overlooked, including battery reverse-polarity protection, transient motor current demands, USB-C ESD protection, and rail isolation.
-I incorporated this feedback directly into the design to overhaul the power architecture and significantly improve board protection and reliability.
+Seeking external feedback proved equally transformative.
+After completing my first schematic draft, I had another hardware designer review my work.
+That peer review exposed critical real-world edge cases I had completely overlooked.
+To prevent catastrophic shorts during rapid battery swaps, I incorporated a low-resistance P-channel MOSFET switch for instant reverse-polarity protection.
+I also completely re-evaluated my motor drivers.
+My initial plan used tiny DRV8220 drivers to keep the board compact, but testing showed their high internal resistance caused severe overheating, and their strict overcurrent protection completely shut off power during motor stalls.
+I upgraded to dual DRV8870 drivers featuring active "current chopping."
+Instead of shutting down when pushing against an obstacle, the new drivers automatically throttle current to deliver maximum safe pushing force without crashing the battery rail.

-The most valuable part of this project wasn't just getting the first design to pass DRC.
-It was learning that a circuit can look completely correct in a schematic capture tool while real-world implementation challenges lie just beneath the surface.
+When the fabricated boards arrived, the ESP32-S3 microcontroller powered on and flashed code over USB smoothly on the first try.
+However, physical hardware quickly revealed real-world oversights that software DRC checks could not predict.
+I had selected incorrect physical footprints for my pin headers in KiCad, meaning the OLED display could not plug directly into the board and required manual jumper wire reworks.
+Furthermore, placing every component on a single side made the overall PCB footprint far too large for a compact mini-sumo chassis.

-V1 is not the final answer—it is a functional iteration shaped by design decisions, mistakes, peer feedback, and continuous improvement.
+This project proved that a circuit can look entirely correct in a schematic editor while real-world physics, ergonomics, and physical dimensions tell a different story.
+Version 1 was not perfect, but it served as a functional masterclass in circuit protection, component selection, and practical board layout.
+For Version 2, I am transitioning to a double-sided component layout to cut the board size in half while correcting all header footprints for a clean, plug-and-play assembly.
 ---

 ### Read Further

-For detailed technical implementation, schematics, component calculations, PCB layout files, and manufacturing outputs, explore the rest of the repository:
+For detailed technical implementation, schematics, component calculations, PCB layout files, and manufacturing outputs, explore the rest of the repository which is still a wip :

 * **`PCB/`** – Native KiCad design files:
   * `Mini_sumo.kicad_sch` – Schematic capture files.